These are the key topics covered in this guide:

 For organisations planning new implementations, the 2025 edition is the current version and should be used as the basis for any new PIMS design.
 There is no reason to build against the 2019 version.

-Common Mistakes When Preparing for the Transition
+4 Common Mistakes When Preparing for the Transition

-Waiting until the deadline is close
+1. Waiting until the deadline is close

 Three years feels like a long time, but transition audits need to be scheduled with certification bodies, and good slots fill up.
 Organisations that start early can also integrate the transition into their regular surveillance audit cycle, which reduces disruption and cost.

-Treating the standalone change as irrelevant if you already hold ISO 27001
+2. Treating the standalone change as irrelevant if you already hold ISO 27001

 Even if your organisation continues to operate an integrated PIMS and ISMS, the structural changes in the 2025 edition still require a gap assessment and documentation update.
 The standalone capability does not remove the transition requirement for currently certified organisations.

-Updating documentation without updating practice
+3. Updating documentation without updating practice

 The most common gap in any management system transition is updating the SoA and policy documents without verifying that operational controls, training records and risk treatment decisions actually reflect the new requirements.
 Auditors assess evidence of implementation, not just documentation.

-Overlooking the AI and automated processing requirements
+4. Overlooking in-scope AI and automated processing risks

 How PrivaLex Can Help